th2-net/th2-cradle-admin-tool/cradle-admin-tool-http/README.md

 - **port** - port on which http server will listen user requests.
 Default value: `8080`
 - **page-recheck-interval** - interval in seconds which `PageManager` service checks if new page is required to create or not based on duration values presented in `auto-pages`.
 Default value: 60 seconds
 - **auto-book** - if `true` than cradle-admin-tool creates books with first page for each value from `auto-pages` option when target book doesn't exist in cradle.
   Creation book time is calculate by the `current time - 1 day` formula to cover events and messages published a bit earlier than cradle-admin-tool started.
+Default value: `true`.
   Please note you can create your own book via REST API later.
 - **auto-pages** - defines rule for automatic pages creation for multiple books.
 If empty no pages will be created automatically.
-Default value: `false`.
   - **page-duration** - defines duration of the page for the book.
 Value uses the Java Duration format.
 You can read more about it [here](https://docs.oracle.com/javase/8/docsT/api/java/time/Duration.html#parse-java.lang.CharSequence-).
   - **page-start-time** - baseline date and time for every new page created by `PageManager` for this book.